 This post is sponsored by Prego®, however all thoughts and opinions are 100% my own. #sponsored

-However, Prego® includes ALL of these saving you time and effort in the kitchen but still with outstanding results.
+However, Prego includes ALL these ingredients in one jar, saving you time and effort in the kitchen but still offering outstanding results.
 No chopping or adding a long list of fresh or dried herbs and spices.

-The word “minestrone” means thick vegetable soup, so there is a little prep and chopping to get those bold flavors.
-But the soup broth is a breeze using Prego® since it already has rich flavors and thick texture built right in.
+The word “minestrone” means thick vegetable soup, so there is a little prep and chopping to pack in all those veggies.
+But the soup broth is a breeze when using Prego since it already has rich flavors and thick texture built right in.

 Small pasta and beans are the other two elements to make this soup a standout whether you are serving it as a light entrée, with a salad or for an appetizer.